-Israel has suffered, more than any other member state, from the "dictatorship of the majority" of the General Assembly.
-It therefore has an obvious interest in reforms aimed at limiting the disastrous effects of unbridled "majoritarianism."
+Israel has suffered, perhaps more than any other member state, from the 'dictatorship of the majority' of the General Assembly.
+It therefore has an obvious interest in reforms aimed at limiting the disastrous effects of unbridled 'majoritarianism'.
 Unfortunately, such reforms are very unlikely to take place.

-The Record of Israel at the UN: A Plea For Reform
+Israel's Record at the UN: A Plea for Reform

-The relationship between Israel and the UN started on a confidence basis: the United Nations was founded as the result of an alliance against Nazi Germany and the forces of hatred and destruction which led to the genocide of the Jewish people.
+The relationship between Israel and the UN began on confident grounds: the United Nations was founded as the result of an alliance against Nazi Germany and the forces of hatred and destruction which led to the genocide of the Jewish people.
 More than one million Jews fought in the ranks of the Allied forces that eventually crushed the Axis powers and brought the UN into being.
-The Isaiah Wall across the street from the United Nations building on First Avenue in Manhattan, proclaims the Jewish ideal of beating swords into plowshares.
-The vote of the General Assembly of

-November 29, 1947, recommending the division of the British Mandate in Palestine into a Jewish State and an Arab State, created an emotional deference vis-à-vis the UN among Israeli politicians and diplomats.
-This emotional deference, however, was rapidly replaced by a gradual move described by Haim Herzog as "disenchantment, disapproval, distrust and finally defiance."
+The Isaiah Wall, across the street from the United Nations building on First Avenue in Manhattan, proclaims the Jewish ideal of beating swords into plowshares.
+The vote of the General Assembly of 29 November 1947, recommending the division of the British Mandate in Palestine into a Jewish State and an Arab State, created an emotional deference towards the UN among the Jewish people.
+This emotional deference, however, was rapidly replaced by a gradual shift towards what Haim Herzog described as 'disenchantment, disapproval, distrust and finally defiance'.42